TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

     )
 ```

-There's a... subtle interaction between your Python code and what the GPU does
-that's worth calling out here.
-Earlier, I wrote that we *schedule* the host to
-device transfer.
-The actual bytes in `device_buffer` at this moment is
-undefined.
-Instead, we've just instructed the GPU to perform this computation,
-and the GPU will get around to it when it has a chance.

-Notably, we don't need to wait for the host to device transfer to finish before
-scheduling additional work on that data.
-It's fine to tell the GPU to decompress
-the bytes on the array (and later, compute on the uncompressed bytes) before the
-bytes are actually ready.
-As long as everything happens on the correct stream,
-CUDA will take care of making sure all upstream operations are done before
-executing any downstream operations.
+This is where our earlier discussion on blocking vs. non-blocking APIs comes
+in handy.
+The `device_buffer.set` call is *not* blocking, which is why it

-The `device_buffer.set` call takes just ~60 μs on the host.
-The actual memory
+takes only ~60 μs on the host.
+It only makes the CUDA API call to set up
+the transfer and then immediately returns back to the Python program (to
+close our context managers and then continue to the next line in our program).

-copy (which is running on the device) takes about 1.5 ms for a throughput of
+The actual memory copy (which is running on the device) takes about 1.5 ms for a
-about 52 GB/s (this is still compressed data, so the effective throughput is
+throughput of about 52 GB/s (this is still compressed data, so the effective
-even higher).
-Here's the same profile I showed earlier, but now you'll
+throughput is even higher).
+Here's the same profile I showed earlier, but now
-understand the context around what happens on the host (the CUDA API call to do
+you'll understand the context around what happens on the host (the CUDA API call
-something) and device.
+to do something) and device.

 ![](https://assets.tomaugspurger.net/tomaugspurger/posts/gpu-accelerated-zarr/read-transfer-host-and-device.png)